gauravshankarcan/prom-snow/README.md

 ## Build the proxy

-Lets built an app using the docker image
+Lets built an proxy app using the docker image

 ```
 oc new-app https://github.com/gauravshankarcan/prom-snow